 Methody continued to dominate territory and possession when the game resumed for the second half and the kept Wallace pinned in their own territory for much of the third quarter as the befast side looked to reduce Wallace’s lead.

 However a break at the start of the final quarter saw Wallace’s excellent conversion rate continue with Jamie McNeight sliding over after a period of pressure down the Methody end.
-The conversion was missed, leaving the score ar 22 – 5 in Wallace’s favour leaving Methody the option of repeating Armagh’s dramatic fightback in the first semi final on Tuesday.
+The conversion was missed, leaving the score at 22 – 5 in Wallace’s favour.
+Methody were now needing a repeat of Armagh’s dramatic fightback in the first semi final on Tuesday.

 In fairness, Methody very nearly pulled it off.